 We believe in the deity of our Lord Jesus Christ, His virgin birth, His sinless life, His atoning death on the cross, His bodily resurrection, and His ascension to the right hand of the Father.

-We believe that Jesus Christ is the only Savior of men.
-Men are reborn through genuine repentance and personal faith in Him.
+We believe that Jesus Christ is the only Saviour of people.
+People are reborn through genuine repentance and personal faith in Him.

 We believe in the present ministry of the Holy Spirit to convict, teach, guide, and enable Christians to live a Godly life.